michaelnisi/pushup/README.md

     function (err) {}

-Emitted if there was an error.
+Emitted if an error occured.

 ### Event:'entry'